Equivariant Heegaard genus of reducible 3-manifolds: Orbifold thin position

 Suppose that some $S_0 \cpt S$ is inessential.
 Then it bounds a 3-ball $B \subset W$.
 Without loss of generality, we may assume that $S_0$ is innermost; i.e. the interior of $B$ is disjoint from $S$.
 The image of $B$ in $(M,T)$ is then the quotient of $B$ by its stabilizer.
 By \cite{Zimmermann96}, it is a trivial ball compressionbody and its boundary is inessential.
 This contradicts the fact that $\ob{S}$ is efficient.
 Thus, each component of $S$ is essential. \end{proof}

-\begin{remark} The proof of Theorem \ref{additivity} demonstrates the advantage that equivariant multiple vp-bridge surfaces have over equivariant Heegaard surfaces.
+\begin{remark} The proof of Theorem \ref{additivity} demonstrates the advantage that invariant multiple vp-bridge surfaces have over invariant Heegaard surfaces.
 Although there is no guarantee that if $W$ is reducible there is an equivariant sphere intersecting a minimal equivariant Heegaard splitting in a single closed loop, we can guarantee that there is an equivariant sphere showing up as a thin surface in an equivariant generalized Heegaard splitting of $W$. \end{remark}